-This repayment comes from a portion of future sales, regardless of how much you earn in sales.
-You agree on a percentage you're comfortable with, for example, you may choose 10%, 15%, 20%, or something else, depending on the estimate of your monthly revenue.
+This repayment comes from a portion of future sales, regardless of how much you earn in monthly sales.
+You agree on a percentage you're comfortable with; for example, you may choose 10%, 15%, 20%, or something else, depending on the estimate of your monthly revenue.
 This will also vary based upon the estimated term of the offer you receive from the funder.

 Then, the funder of your payment arranges for payments to be made automatically from your company's bank account until you've paid back the advance, plus the funding fee.
 And that's it!

-Let's say, for example, that you average $10,000 in monthly gross revenue in your bakery.
-The amount funded tends to be between 80-120% of your average monthly revenue.
-So let's assume you receive $10,000 in funding (100% of your average monthly gross revenue).
-The term of the advance is then calculated to be 4 months with a payback of 7.5% per month.
+Let's say, for example, you average $10,000 in monthly gross revenue in your bakery.
+Usually, the amount funded tends to be between 80-120%.
+So let's assume you receive $10,000 in funding, meaning 100% of your average revenue.
+The term is then calculated to be four months with a payback of 7.5% per month.

 That means in total (from the daily or weekly debits), you will pay back $750 in fees for the $10,000 received, which makes the total repayment amount $13,000.
 If your revenue stays at $10,000 per month, you’ll pay back $3,250 ($2,500 of the advance + $750 in fees) every month.